13

 If you've ever tried registering for classes at any university, you know the pain.
 That one section with the good professor fills up in seconds, and the other professor has a 1.5 star rating and some type of allegation.
 I've been at UMD for a semester and its so bad I decided to do something about it.

-Testudo Crawler monitors UMD course registration pages 24/7 and sends Telegram alerts when seats become available.
-The best part is that it's powered by AI agents, so you don't need to configure heuristic filters.
-You just tell it what you're looking for in plain English. e.g. "Check if Professor Herman has seats open for classes after 5pm"
+Testudo Crawler monitors course registration pages 24/7 and sends Telegram alerts when seats become available.
+The best part?
+It's powered by AI agents, so you just tell it what you're looking for.
+Like: "Check if Professor Kauffman has seats open for classes after 5pm"

 How It Works

-The crawler uses Playwright for headless browser automation, getting past JavaScript-rendered content.
-The extracted DOM is cleaned and passed to GPT5-nano for analysis.
+The crawler uses Playwright for headless browser automation, getting past JavaScript rendered content.
+The extracted DOM is cleaned and passed to GPT5-mini for analysis.

 Self-Hosted